artunit/ossocr/README.md

 patch -p1 api/capi.h < /patches/capi.h.patch
 ```

-The original patches for python-tesseract are still included here but the
-code used now is in the python-tesseract-mods directory.
-The "buildall"
+The python-tesseract setup is in the python-tesseract-mods directory.
+The
-and "cleanall" scripts create the "_tesseract.so" to be added to the
+"buildall" and "cleanall" scripts create the "_tesseract.so" to be added to the
 python library.

 The main python application (ossocr.py) has several parameters for standalone